ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2002-01-01-participatory-design.md

 ## VRTALITY

-In 2021/2022 The Seattle Public Library;The D.C.
-Public Library; and the LaGrange Public Library, Archive, and Museum in Fayette, TX worked together on an IMLS initiative that brought participatory design, mental health, and VR together.
+In 2021/2022 The Seattle Public Library, The D.C.
+Public Library, and the LaGrange Public Library, Archive, and Museum in Fayette, TX worked together on an IMLS initiative that brought participatory design, mental health, and VR together: [VRtality](https://www.vrtality.org/){:target="_blank"}.
 The presentation below, by Jin Ha Lee at the University of Washington provides an overview of participatory design.

-<<video on participatory design - https://drive.google.com/file/d/1ZaDosOAYchlt4spxnYRLoK-i_lbPkiYZ/view>
+UPLOAD TO YOUTUBE - video on participatory design - https://drive.google.com/file/d/1ZaDosOAYchlt4spxnYRLoK-i_lbPkiYZ/view>

-You can learn more about the Seattle, DC, and LaGrange, TX project at https://www.vrtality.org/ —